 Once you decide on the protein you need to figure out the cut of meat.
 80%-85% of your dog’s meal needs to be meat by weight.
+Heart is considered ‘meat’, not an organ.
+It does have a different nutrient profile than typical muscle meat.
 The more bone, the less actual meat by weight.
-6%-10% of that should be organ meat.
+5%-10% of that should be organ meat.

 Meat cuts with bone are fine to eat as long as they’re not cooked.
 Cooked bones splinter into sharp pieces that can cause intestinal damage.
 The age of your dog needs to be considered.
 If you have a puppy, feeding raw starting around 5wks is okay, but they’ll need help with bones or you’ll need to avoid bones until their teeth come in.
 You can help puppies and older dogs with dental health issues by grinding the bones using a meat grinder or avoiding bones all together.
 You can substitute bones with whole poultry eggs and raw beef, pork, lamb, etc bones that they can chew on after their meal.